 It is less than obvious how to connect a Commodore 64 to a television, especially a modern television, and it’s even more difficult if your C-64 didn’t come with the cables or the manual.

 That RCA port sends out a modulated RF signal, not a standard video signal.
 Originally that port was intended to connect to a switchbox that connected to a two-wire type of TV antenna connector that was common in the 1980s.
 Commodore used the same switchbox as Atari, so you may have one laying around or be able to find one in a box of ancient computer and videogame cables.

 But that’s not your only option, and today, it’s not even the best option.
 Near that plug, you’ll find a round DIN-type plug.
 On most C-64s and the C-128, it has 8 pins.
 On the very early versions of the C64, it has 5 pins.

 Commodore video cables have the proper DIN plug on one end and RCA plugs on the other.
-If your cable has two plugs, it’ll plug right into the composite video and audio plugs on most recent or recent-ish TVs.
+If your cable has two plugs, it’ll plug right into the composite video and audio plugs on most recent-ish TVs.
 The color codes should even match.
 If the video cable has three plugs, what you have is actually separated composite, an early implementation of S-Video.
 No problem; get a Y-adapter with a male connector on one end and two female jacks on the other end, plug the red and yellow RCA plugs from the Commodore cable into that, and then plug the adapter into the video plug on your TV.
 Or, if your TV has an S-video connector, I cover that in more detail here.